Megamimed/UC113-Megamimed-patch/README.md

 I think that's everything.
 If you notice something egregious that I've missed please let me know on the Bearpit Discord, Username is Megamimed

 If you make any changes to fix this in the future I strongly suggest you add your own timestamped notes to this changelog so that future generations don't have to put up with the headache I had to endure, also so that I don't get blamed if YOUR update breaks something.

-Also let me know if this works with Arulco Folding Stock, got a bit bored of vanilla arulco myself so haven't tried it.